-Scar tissue quality changes quickly and easily.
-Lumps, gaps, ridges, holes, bumps, knots, and strings in the tissue rapidly smooth out.
+Scar tissue quality changes; lumps, gaps, ridges, holes, bumps, knots, and strings in the tissue rapidly smooth out.

 - Reconstruction surgery

-Symptoms of excessive Scar Tissue and Adhesions
+Symptoms of excessive scar tissue and adhesions

 - A “cotton wool” or “foggy” feeling around the scar